Standard Model Theory for the FCC-ee Tera-Z stage: The event generator

 \subsection{Conclusions}

-The theoretical framework of the \babayaga\ and \babayagaNLO\ event generators has been over\-viewed and summarized. \babayagaNLO\ is a Monte Carlo event generator developed for high-precision simulation of QED processes (Bhabha scattering, $e^+e^-\to\mu^+\mu^-$ and $e^+e^-\to\gamma\gamma$) at flavour factories, mainly for luminometry purposes, and it is based on an original algorithm to match exact NLO with higher-order QED radiative corrections in a Parton Shower approach.
-Within typical event selection criteria for luminometry at flavour factories, the cross sections can be calculated with an overall theoretical error at the level of $0.1\%$ or better.
-The assessment and the scrutiny of the theoretical error are based on consistent and detailed comparisons with independent generators and existing exact NNLO calculations of the relevant radiative corrections.
+The theoretical framework of the \babayaga\ and \babayagaNLO\ event generators has been over\-viewed and summarized. \babayagaNLO\ is a Monte Carlo event generator developed for high-precision simulation of QED processes (Bhabha scattering, $\mathrm{e}^+\mathrm{e}^-\to\mu^+\mu^-$ and $\mathrm{e}^+\mathrm{e}^-\to\gamma\gamma$) at flavour factories, mainly for luminometry purposes, and is based on an original algorithm to match exact NLO with higher-order QED radiative corrections in a parton shower approach.
+Within typical event selection criteria for luminometry at flavour factories, the cross-sections can be calculated with an overall theoretical error at the level of $0.1\%$ or better.
+The assessment and scrutiny of the theoretical error are based on consistent and detailed comparisons with independent generators and existing exact NNLO calculations of the relevant radiative corrections.

-The generator can be used also to study QED processes at FCC-ee, and we showed some exploratory results for small-angle Bhabha scattering and large-angle $e^+e^-\to\gamma\gamma$ process.
-We notice that the error on the hadronic part of VP, as known in the present parameterizations, could become a limiting factor on the precise knowledge of the Bhabha cross section with an accuracy at the $10^{-4}$ level.
-We thus advocate the study of the large-angle $e^+e^-\to\gamma\gamma$ process as an alternative way to monitor the FCC-ee collider luminosity.
+The generator can also be used to study QED processes at the FCC-ee, and we showed some exploratory results for small-angle Bhabha scattering and large-angle $\mathrm{e}^+\mathrm{e}^-\to\gamma\gamma$ process.
+We notice that the error in the hadronic part of VP, as known in the current parametrizations, could become a limiting factor of the precise knowledge of the Bhabha cross-section with an accuracy at the $10^{-4}$ level.
+We thus advocate the study of the large-angle $\mathrm{e}^+\mathrm{e}^-\to\gamma\gamma$ process as an alternative way to monitor the FCC-ee collider luminosity.

-An assessment of the theoretical accuracy of \babayaga/\babayagaNLO\ for FCC-ee predictions at the sub per mille level would require the inclusion in the code of pure weak and QED NNLO corrections.
+An assessment of the theoretical accuracy of \babayaga/\babayagaNLO\ for FCC-ee predictions at the sub-per-mille level would require inclusion in the code of pure weak and QED NNLO corrections.